 Over 18,000 runners had turned out to celebrate the Cardiff Half’s 10th anniversary and the sheer numbers forces you to jog quite slowly at the outset.
-It’s easy to get carried away when the faster runners start breaking away and squeezing past, but I learnt my lesson at my first-ever race (the Swansea 10k in 2010) when I ran the first half like a hare.
-Inevitably, I tired quickly and finished the race at a tortoise.
+It’s easy to get carried away when the faster runners start breaking away and squeezing past, but I learnt my lesson at my first-ever race (the Swansea 10k in 2010) when I ran the first 5km like a hare and hobbled the second like a tortoise.

 What’s surprising for those who aren’t ‘in the know’ is how friendly running events are.
 There’s always huge sense of camaraderie, with support from other runners and spectators.
 I couldn’t believe how many people had braved the chilly weather to wave and cheer us on – the entire route was lined with well-wishers and their presence was a massive morale booster.
-When the last ounce of energy has drained from your body and you’re wondering why anyone – YOU – ever thought it was a good idea to enter a very long race when you always mooched off games at school… that’s when you really need those cheers from the sidelines.
+When the last ounce of energy has drained from your body and you’re wondering why anyone – least of all someone old enough to know better – ever thought it was a good idea to enter a very long race when she always mooched off games at school… that’s when you really need those cheers from the sidelines.